How do you fight for the future of Maritime education & Marine trades?

 The word mokuahi was originally used to refer to a steamship.

-the Maritime Youth Skills Training (MYST) Program.
+The Legato Maritime Youth Skills Training (Legato MYST) Program.
 Keeping the dream Alive in the next generation of mariners.

 Curious to learn more about the fireboat and her mission?
 Contact us.